 We believe in the unity of all life and have taken many nonviolent actions in accordance with this belief on issues related to peace, the environment and social justice.
 My acts of conscience (including a very personally challenging nonviolent action around the issue of my mother’s violence) have led to me being arrested seven times and imprisoned on four occasions.
 Each time I have been imprisoned, I have fasted (for four weeks on one occasion) until I received organically grown, vegetarian wholefood.

-We have three websites related to our most recent research and activism:
+We have five websites related to our most recent research and activism:

 The People’s Charter to Create a Nonviolent World is designed to give voice to the millions of ordinary people around the world who want an end to war, oppression, environmental destruction and violence of all kinds.
 We hope that this Charter will support and unite the courageous nonviolent struggles of ordinary people all over the world.